-Unlike most plants, the Buckthorn Alder thrives in wet soil as it is a hardy and robust plant, but will also grow well in most soil types.
+Alder Buckthorn hedges thrive in wet soil as it is a hardy and robust plant, but will also grow well in most soil types.
 They are often naturally found in woodland, and they can grow up to 16 feet in height, but works well in any type of garden and landscape.
 The wood from the plant is naturally yellow, and used to be used to make a yellow dye.
 The timber apparently also makes the best charcoal for gunpowder.

-We have a range of Buckthorn Alder plants available in bare root form.
-For more information on our Buckthorn Alder plants or any of our other hedging varieties, contact our specialist team members for more information.
+Alder Buckthorn hedging plants available in economical bare root form.
+For more information on our Buckthorn Alder plants or any of our other hedging plants, contact our specialist team members for more information.